-How Do Online Payments via Bank Transfer Work?
+How do online payments via bank transfer work?

 The business receives the funds into their account, noting the reference code.

-(In situations where the customer’s bank is different from the merchant’s bank, financial institutions called ‘clearing houses’ are involved to facilitate the transfer of funds between the banks.)
+(In situations where the customer’s bank is different from the merchant’s bank, financial institutions called ‘clearing houses’ are involved to facilitate the transfer of funds between the banks.
+If you’re interested in learning more about this process, Monzo has written an overview of what it looks like in the UK.)

-Do you collect payments from customers internationally?
-Find out more about how GoCardless can help

 GoCardless is used by over 55,000 businesses around the world.
 Learn more about how you can improve payment processing at your business today.